jasonbayton/11ty/_src/projects/amapi-commander/support/technical-whitepaper.md

 - Create and manage "commander" (global) memberships
 - Access all workspaces (read-only)
 - Remove users from any workspace (with audit trail)
+- Delete workspaces when required (with audit trail)
 - View system-wide diagnostics

 **Security Considerations:**